sngeorge27/SeniorDesign/HomeworkAssigments/UserManual/UserManual.md

 ## Food Log

 Our food log is where you are able to track what foods you have eaten throughout a given day and see your total nutrient intake progress towards your goals.
+The nutrient progress bars will change color based on your progress.
+It will appear gray if you have not hit the minimum RDI value yet and will fill up the bar as it approaches the mimimum RDI value.
+If you have hit the mimimum RDI value and you are still under the maximum RDI value, it will appear green and the bar will be full.
+If you go over the maximum RDI value, it will appear red.
+In some cases, a nutrient does not have a published maximum RDI value, such as fat, so it will appear green for any amount over the mimimum RDI value which is not realistic in nature.
+There are also some cases where there is no minimum RDI value, but there is a maximum RDI value, such as caffeine, in which case it will appear green and fill the bar as it approaches the RDI limit.

 ![Food Log Page](https://github.com/sngeorge27/SeniorDesign/blob/main/HomeworkAssigments/UIDesignSpecification/TrackFood.png)